guard/guard/README.md

 Interactions
 ------------

 You can interact with Guard and enter commands when Guard has nothing to do.
-You'll see a command prompt `>` when Guard is ready to accept a command.
-The command line supports history navigation with the `↑` and `↓` arrow keys, and command auto-completion with the `⇥` key.

-You can execute the following commands:
+Guard understands the following commands:

 * `↩`:                 Run all Guards.
 * `h`, `help`:         Show a help of the available interactor commands.